S2WMamba: A Wavelet-Assisted Mamba-Based Dual-Branch Network For Pansharpening: Experiments

-To evaluate real-world applicability, we conducted experiments on full-resolution WV3 samples.
-As detailed in \cref{WV3_full}, our method achieves the highest HQNR score, demonstrating an optimal balance between spectral and spatial fidelity.
+To evaluate real-world applicability, we conducted experiments on full-resolution WV3, GF2 and QB samples.
+As detailed in Table \ref{tab:qb_combined}, our method achieves the highest HQNR score, demonstrating an optimal balance between spectral and spatial fidelity.

 Furthermore, S2WMamba achieves this state-of-the-art performance with high efficiency.
 Its 0.63M parameters for the WV3 configuration are fewer than those of other top performers like FusionMamba (0.73M) and U2Net (0.66M).
 While PanMamba (0.48M) is smaller, our method leads substantially across all metrics.
 This proves that S2WMamba's superiority stems from its advanced architectural design, not merely from an increased parameter count, establishing an excellent balance between performance and efficiency.